Laffer curve: Origin

 Laffer's name began to be associated with the idea after an article was published in National Affairs in 1978 that linked him to the idea.
 In the National Affairs article, Jude Wanniski recalled a 1974 dinner meeting at the Two Continents Restaurant in the Washington Hotel with Arthur Laffer, Wanniski, Dick Cheney, Donald Rumsfeld, and his deputy press secretary Grace-Marie Arnett.
 In this meeting, Laffer, arguing against President Gerald Ford's tax increase, reportedly sketched the curve on a napkin to illustrate the concept.
 Cheney did not accept the idea immediately, but it caught the imaginations of those present.
 Laffer professes no recollection of this napkin, but writes: "I used the so-called Laffer Curve all the time in my classes and with anyone else who would listen to me".

-Economist John Quiggin distinguishes between the Laffer curve and Laffer's analysis of tax rates.
-According to Quiggin, the Laffer curve was "correct but unoriginal", but Laffer's analysis that the United States was to the right of the peak of the Laffer curve "was original but incorrect."

 Precedents

 There are historical precedents other than those cited by Laffer.
 Ferdinando Galiani wrote in Della Moneta (1751) that "It is an enormous error ... to believe that an impost always yields more revenue as it becomes heavier".
 He gave the example of a toll on late-night entry to a town which would be less remunerative if set unreasonably high.
 David Hume expressed similar arguments in his essay Of Taxes in 1756, as did fellow Scottish economist Adam Smith twenty years later.